Please ensure Javascript is enabled for purposes of website accessibility

 businessman standing in front of visual screen displaying city with predictive analytics

-When law enforcement first began using predictive analytics years ago, no one foresaw how data analysis would someday be used to predict officer capabilities and job performance.
+When law enforcement first began using predictive analytics years ago, no one foresaw how data analysis would someday be used to predict officer capabilities.
+It is now also used to predict job performance.

 Predictive analytics for policing

 Predictive analytics is statistical data software used to predict probable criminal activity, but it isn’t new.
 In fact, crime analysts have been using predictive policing techniques for more than four decades.
-It was originally designed to enable law enforcement to make more efficient use of resources—by providing awareness of possible hot spots and probable illegal actions before they happened.
+Predictive analytics was originally designed to enable law enforcement to use resources more efficiently.
+Specifically, it does this by raising awareness of potential hot spots and likely illegal actions before they occur.

-For example, the Richmond, Virginia, police department has used predictive analytics to reduce random gunfire incidents occurring every New Year’s Eve.
+For example, the Richmond, Virginia, police department has used predictive analytics to reduce random gunfire incidents.
+These incidents were occurring every New Year’s Eve.

-In analyzing the data, police were able to zero in on the time, location, and probability of random gunfire activity.
-Employing their personnel accordingly, Richmond police saw a 47 percent decrease in random gunfire and a 246 percent increase in weapon seizures, not to mention a $15,000 savings in personnel costs.
+In analyzing the data, police were able to zero in on the time, location, and likelihood of random gunfire.
+By employing their personnel accordingly, Richmond police saw a 47 percent decrease in random gunfire.
+The department also saw a 246 percent increase in weapon seizures.
+Additionally, they saw a $15,000 savings in personnel costs.

-Today, in the post–George Floyd era, growing suspicion and open rancor toward law enforcement is accelerating the use of analytics to root out potentially bad cops, improve accountability, and enhance transparency by focusing on how police administrators monitor their own.
+Today, in the post–George Floyd era, growing suspicion and open rancor toward law enforcement is accelerating the use of analytics to root out potentially bad cops.
+It is also helping improve accountability and enhance transparency.
+In particular, it does so by focusing on how police administrators monitor themselves.

 Why analytics alone won’t work

-Unfortunately, like with any technology, such efforts only address part of the story—and the conclusions reached by these platforms often rely heavily on information housed in numerous disconnected systems.
+Unfortunately, as with any technology, such efforts address only part of the story.
+The conclusions reached by these platforms often rely heavily on information housed in numerous disconnected systems.
 Without “good” data, they often flag the wrong officer for the wrong reasons.

-In addition, use of predictive analytics for early intervention and to anticipate officer misconduct only offers one dimension of the problem—probable behavior—and often ignores key contributing factors such as inadequate or poor training.
+In addition, the use of predictive analytics for early intervention and to anticipate officer misconduct offers only one dimension of the problem: probable behavior.
+It often ignores key contributing factors, such as inadequate training.

-What’s needed to improve the use of predictive analytics in law enforcement oversight is a holistic approach to data collection and analysis that provides a more comprehensive picture of officers confronted with split-second decision making and career-altering implications.
+What’s needed to improve the use of predictive analytics in law enforcement oversight is a holistic approach to data collection and analysis.
+This approach should provide a more comprehensive picture of officers confronted with split-second decision-making.
+It should consider their career-altering implications.

 Predictive analytics are just one part of a holistic system

-Adopting a smart training and compliance solution and integrating it with appropriate analytics can help police departments accurately track whether officers have completed the mandatory courses, ensure those courses are tied to actual department policies, and maintain legally defensible certification and compliance records to prove an officer is authorized to be on the street.
-It can also improve hiring and training practices in general, enhance internal communications by standardizing case processes, and help with management workflow.
+Adopting a smart training and compliance solution and integrating it with appropriate analytics can help police departments accurately track whether officers have completed the mandatory courses.
+It can also help ensure that those courses are aligned with actual department policies.
+Moreover, it can maintain legally defensible certification and compliance records.
+In this way, it can prove that an officer is authorized to be on the street.
+Using such solutions can improve hiring and training practices in general.
+They can also enhance internal communications by standardizing case processes.
+In addition, these solutions help with management workflow.

 Using a best-of-breed technology system with flexibility and internal security protocols also helps supervisors perform better oversight—particularly of disciplinary and separation actions for officers.
-Predictive analytics with holistic technology provides better insights.
+Additionally, predictive analytics with holistic technology provides better insights.

 Compare that with police departments working “old school” by manually maintaining their personnel and service records.
 In response to a civilian complaint, an inappropriate use-of-force accusation, or worse, it’s difficult to collect and share the pertinent information needed to refute an allegation.